marcelsafont/commerce-exercise/README.md

 This site has 3 user roles: `client, seller, admin`.

 Users by default are assigned to `client`.
+In order to change role client must use update endpoint.